Czech PM declares emergency as floods threaten Prague

 "The government approved the declaration of a state of emergency which will enable a more effective rescue effort," said Necas after an emergency cabinet meeting, adding that there was another 1.3 billion crowns available to help fund the clean-up operation.

-In neighbouring Austria, torrential rain caused widespread flooding and landslides, forcing hundreds of people to evacuate their homes.
+In neighboring Austria, torrential rain caused widespread flooding and landslides, forcing hundreds of people to evacuate their homes.

 The historic area of Prague is a UNESCO heritage site boasting hundreds of well-preserved buildings, churches and monuments dating back centuries, including the Charles Bridge straddling the Vltava which was closed due to high water.